 I love Green Alkanet with its beautiful blue flowers in bloom very early in the spring, although some may consider it a weed.
-It looks similar to foxglove, just above.
+It looks similar to foxglove.
 An easy way to tell the difference is to feel the leaves.
 The alkanet has stinging rough hairs whereas the foxglove is very smooth and soft.
-Easy to pull out.

 green alkanet without its distinctive blue flowers